nirajtamang1/GTS/README.md

 Note: First open the backend URL after backend URL open completely then after open frontend URL so that the application will run smoothly.

-**Project Structure:**

-**Backend project Structure**

-•	config: data base connection

-•	controller: all the logic for the routes

-•	helpers: logic for the hashing password and comparing password

-•	middleware: Token verification

-•	models: mongoose schemas and model

-•	routes: endpoints for the function

-•	server.js: Entry point for the backend server

-**Frontend project Structure**

-•	public: Static file such as index.html

-•	src: source code for the react application.

-•	components: reusable components

-•	Admin: Displaying the user information for the admin only

-•	Auth:  Authenticated the user information

-•	Layout: Link for the navigation

-•	Pages: Components for the different pages

-•	context: creating the context API so that the information present in context API can access all the files.

-•	App.js: Main page for the react routing

-•	Index.css: Designing the webpages.

-•	Index.js : Entry point for the react application.

 **Running the project Locally**

 **Prerequisites:**

 •	Node.js Installed

-•	MongoDB installed and running

 **Backend Setup**